 The side version of the plank targets your transversus abdominis and gets your external and internal obliques involved, which means your working the sides of your stomach and the front.
 It also engages muscles in your glutes and legs.

 You can do a Russian twist with or without a weight.
 You can place your feet on the floor to make it easier or hover them above the ground to make it harder.
 This exercise engages all four abdominal muscle groups plus your lower back and upper back.

 The Captain’s Chair

 The Captain’s Chair is perfect for leg raises which will work your rectus abdominis and external obliques.
 Hanging leg raises can also be done on parallel bars or a dip station.
 Protect your lower back by not arching it as you lift your legs.
 Try not to swing your legs and keep control by engaging your core as you continue to raise and lower your legs to a 90-degree angle.

 The Sit Up Bench

 The sit-up bench can look like a scary piece of equipment, but it’s a great way to do your sit-ups and make sure you’ve got the correct form by keeping your legs in the right place.
 Sit-ups only really work the rectus abdominis, so make them a finisher for your core workout rather than the star of the show.

 The Rowing Machine

-From a plank position with your feet on the seat of the rowing machine, try moving your legs towards you and out again, tucking your knees into your chest as you come in.
+From a plank position, place your feet on the seat of the rowing machine.
+Move your legs towards you and out again, tucking your knees into your chest as you come in.
 Although tricky, this is arguably the best machine you can use for your stomach as it will target all four abdominal muscle groups.

 With Hussle, you can make your fitness flexible.
 Use any gym in our network whenever you want.
 Stop and start whenever you want.
 Fit fitness into your life, not the other way around.